-Skyway Atrium - Exterior Enhancements 2.0
+Skyway Atrium - Exterior Design and Enhancements

-Owned by the City of St. Paul (HRA), the existing skyway east facade's original design called for temporary materials.
-At the time community leaders believed a future building would be designed to infill against the entire front exposure along Sibley Street.
-Consequently the surface is composed of a substandard material, which has no relationship to the neighborhood or St. Paul Lowertown.
-This building elevation is in dire need of a face lift to make it contextually harmonious; to this end Twin Cities Public Television envisions this elevation as a canvas which can reflect the bold and artistic character of the Lowertown area as well as tpt's brand identity.
+Owned by the City of St. Paul (HRA), the existing skyway east facade's original design called for materials of a temporary nature.
+At the time (1980s) community leaders believed a future building would be designed to infill against the entire front exposure along Sibley Street and 4th Street.
+Consequently the surface finish is composed of a substandard material (a thin stucco system), which has no relationship to the neighborhood or St. Paul Lowertown in material, texture or color.
+The building elevation is in dire need of a face lift to make it contextually harmonious; to this end Twin Cities Public Television envisions this elevation as a canvas which can reflect the bold and artistic character of the Lowertown area as well as tpt's brand identity.

-The new exterior wall design calls for a number of initiatives that may be phased in as follows: (1) repaint the existing artistic mural and/ or create and install three dimensional sculptural elements of the paintbrush and pencil as well as update the playful fiberglass playground waterfall, (2) incorporate LED highlight lighting at bottom of mural along blue lower edge and incorporate wall washing highlighting at 3D elements (see item #1), (3)integrate a sizeable aluminum window system at street level to allow visual connection of the skyway / tpt reception area to the play park and adjacent neighborhood - this design augments the existing tpt and sky way entry by opening the ground level along 4th Street and the children's play park connecting inside activities with the street and park functions while providing a lively entry experience for tpt guests, (4) integrate a skyway level aluminum window system to provide a visual connection at the skyway / central tpt atrium lobby this expansive "media window" is a public gesture centered in the elevation which symbolically and literally invites the community (artists, farmers market visitors, St. Paul Saints fans, light rail commuters, and guests traveling through Union Depot) into this nationally recognized media outlet, (5) add internally illuminated logo signage at SE Kellogg and Sibley corner on east building massing, (6) paint remaining wall with high quality durable paint that is off white; (7) as an expression of the digital nature of the organization, tpt plans on utilizing a 15' X 22'area in the center elevation for projection of tpt content to be cast on the exterior wall between the "media window" and the existing mural.
-During special occasions one can imagine that this dramatic "video wall" could enhance the Lowertown visitor experience - perhaps during the holidays, the St. Paul Winter Carnival, a Saints playoff, the premier of a new tpt series, or simply on important City anniversaries.
-This system will incorporate a 15' pole mounted projector in the tpt parking ramp.
-There are no changes planned to the existing steel skyway crossing 4th street, however the entrance on 4th street under the skyway will have a new illuminated tpt banner sign installed to replace the one that is being removed in the same location; (8) paint city street light poles and associated system elements immediately around the play park to match the primary colors of the playground equipment.
+The proposed new exterior wall design calls for a number of initiatives that may be phased as follows:

+- (1) Repaint the existing artistic mural and update the playful fiberglass play park waterfall, - (2) Integrate a sizeable aluminum window system at street level to allow visual connection of the skyway / tpt reception area to the play park and adjacent neighborhood - this design augments the existing tpt and sky way entry by opening the ground level along 4th Street and the children's play park connecting inside activities with the street and park functions while providing a lively entry experience for tpt guests, - (3) Replace existing four window grouping with a single sizeable skyway level aluminum window system to provide a visual connection at the skyway / central tpt atrium lobby - this expansive "media window" is a public gesture centered in the elevation which symbolically and literally invites the community (artists, farmers market visitors, St. Paul Saints fans, light rail commuters, and guests traveling through Union Depot) into this nationally recognized media outlet, - (4) Add a painted "ghost sign" logo at the SE Kellogg and Sibley corner on east building massing with overhead lighting for evening usage, - (5) Paint northern half of the existing stucco wall with high quality durable paint that is off white; - (6) Paint southern half of existing stucco wall with high quality, durable paint that is brown and matches the contextual colors of the neighborhood and building, - (7) As an expression of the digital nature of the organization, tpt plans on utilizing a 32' X 56'area in the center elevation for projection of tpt content to be cast on the exterior wall and on the "media window" and the existing mural.
+During special occasions, one can imagine that this dramatic "video wall" could enhance the Lowertown visitor experience perhaps during the holidays, the St. Paul Winter Carnival, a Saints playoff, the premier of a new tpt series, or simply on important City anniversaries.
+This system will incorporate a 15' pole mounted projector in the Lowertown parking ramp.
+There are no changes planned to the existing steel skyway crossing 4th street, however the entrance on 4th street under the skyway will have a new illuminated tpt banner sign installed to replace the one that is being removed in the same location;.

-tpt leadership and the architectural team are confident that the enhancements described herein align strategically with the comments made this past May at the Great River Gathering event where Mayor Chris Coleman challenged St. Paul businesses and institutions to, "be bold and dynamic in their decision making about the future image and identity of our great city".
-We believe these enhancements complement the historic and architectural traditions that exist in this iconic part of town.
+tpt leadership and the architectural team are confident that the enhancements described herein complement the historic and architectural traditions that exist in this iconic part of town.